Bauer312/baseball/README.md

 * getStats - This tool downloads and processes the stats for you.
 You can specify the date or dates that you want using flags:
     * -beg - the beginning date, in YYYYMMDD format (20170401)
     * -end - the ending date, in YYYYMMDD format (20170401)
-* getDate - This tool downloads the overview page for a date or dates.
-You can specify the date or dates that you want using flags:
-    * -date - use words, such as 'today', 'yesterday', 'lastweek'
-    * -beg - beginning date, in YYYYMMDD format (20170401)
-    * -end - ending date, in YYYYMMDD format (20170407)
-* getGames - This tool downloads 4 game detail pages for each game on each date or dates.
-The game files are 'game.xml', 'game_events.xml', 'inning_all.xml', and 'inning_hit.xml'.
-You can specify the date or dates that you want using flags:
-    * -date - use words, such as 'today', 'yesterday', 'lastweek'
-    * -beg - beginning date, in YYYYMMDD format (20170401)
-    * -end - ending date, in YYYYMMDD format (20170407)

 ## Data